 About Wendy Holden

-Her many clients have included Goldie Hawn, Deana Martin, and Barbara Sinatra.
-She wrote the book of the film The Full Monty, penned the memoir of the only woman in the French Foreign Legion, and as the author of Born Survivors, the true story of three young mothers who hid their pregnancies from the Nazis and gave birth in the camps, she has become an international public speaker, addressing everyone from schoolchildren to members of the Senate and at the House of Lords.
+She has also written about the controversial Irish abortion case, a musical prodigy who survived three concentration camps, and an indefatigable octogenarian nurse known as ‘the Mother Teresa of Africa.’
+She penned the memoir of the only woman in the French Foreign Legion, and as the author of Born Survivors, the true story of three young mothers who hid their pregnancies from the Nazis and gave birth in the camps, she has become an international public speaker, addressing everyone from schoolchildren worldwide to members of the US Senate and the House of Lords.

-Remarkable Stories of War
+Remarkable stories of war